fommil/fpmortals/manuscript/complete.md

 `>>=`.

 The most common use for `ReaderT` is to provide environment information to a program.
-In `drone-dynamic-agents` we need access to the user's Oauth 2.0 Refresh Token to be able to contact Google.
+In `drone-dynamic-agents` we need access to the user's OAuth 2.0 Refresh Token to be able to contact Google.
 The obvious thing is to load the `RefreshTokens` from disk on startup, and make every method take a `RefreshToken` parameter.
 In fact, this is such a common requirement that Martin